JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Say who hath derived any happiness
 From son, wife, or wealth.
 Saith Kabir, nothing else availeth me ;
-The name of God is sufficient wealth for my heart.
+The name of God is _sufficient_ wealth for my heart.

 Remember and love God.

 <p style="text-align:center;">V</p>

 Remember God, remember God, remember God, my brethren !
 Without remembering God's name the majority of men shall be lost.
-Wife, son, body, house, and wealth confer happiness ;
+Wife, son, body, house, and wealth confer happiness ; <span id="p225"><sup><small>[ p.

-[^xx1] Julako.
-There is a pun on this word.
-It means a weaver, and elsewhere it is applied to the soul.

-[^xx2] Because all people who die at Banaras must be saved, according to Hindu belief.

-<span id="p225"><sup><small>[ p.
 225 ]</small></sup></span>

-But none of these shall be thine when the time of death arriveth.
+_But_ none of these shall be thine when the time of death arriveth.
 Ajamal, the elephant, and the courtesan committed sinful acts ;
 Yet they were saved by repeating God's name.
-My brethren, you have wandered in the wombs of pigs and dogs, and yet you are not ashamed.
+_My brethren_, you have wandered in the wombs of pigs and dogs, and yet you are not ashamed.
 Why forsake the ambrosia of God's name and eat poison ?
 Abandon doubt regarding acts which are prescribed as well as those which are forbidden, and take God's name.
 The slave Kabir saith, by the favour of the guru love God.

-Sum
+<p style="text-align:center;">SUHI</p>

 Kabir calls on a worldly man to render an account of his life.

 <p style="text-align:center;">I</p>

 Having been born what hast thou done ?
 Thou hast never repeated God's name.
 Thou wilt not repeat His name ; of what thinkest thou ?
-What preparation art thou making for death, O luckless one ?
+What _preparation_ art thou making for death, O luckless one ?
 Though through woe and weal thou hast brought up thy family, At the time of death thou shalt bear thy troubles alone.
 When Death seizeth thee by the neck, thou shalt utter loud cries.
-Saith Kabir, why did I not remember God before ?
+Saith Kabir, why did I not remember _God_ before ?
 The condition of one who fears God.

 <p style="text-align:center;">II</p>

-My woman's heart palpitateth and trembleth ; I know not how my Spouse will treat me.
-The night hath passed away ; let not the days also pass. [^xx1] The black flies have gone ; the white cranes have now taken their place.[^xx2]
+My woman's _heart_ palpitateth and trembleth ;
+I know not how my Spouse will treat me.
+The night hath passed away ; let not the days also pass. [^259] The _black_ flies have gone ; the _white_ cranes have now taken their place.[^260] <span id="p226"><sup><small>[ p.

-[^xx1] That is, my youth has passed, let not my old age also pass in vain [^xx3] My dark hair has changed to grey. .
-SIKH.
-VI Q

-<span id="p226"><sup><small>[ p.
 226 ]</small></sup></span>

-As water will not remain in a frail vessel,[^xx1]
+As water will not remain in a frail vessel,[^261]
 So the soul departeth when the body hath faded.
 I adorn myself like a young virgin,
 But how can I enjoy dalliance without my Spouse ?
 My arm is pained from driving away the crows.
-Saith Kabir, this tale is at an end.[^xx2]
+Saith Kabir, this tale is at an end.[^262]

 A dialogue between the soul and the messengers of Death.
 He who feels God's love needs have no apprehension.

-<p style="text-align:center;">Ill</p>
+<p style="text-align:center;">III</p>

 Thy stewardship being ended, thou must give thine account,

-'When the cruel messengers of Death come to take thee.
+When the cruel messengers of Death come to take thee.
-They will ask thee what thou hast earned, and where thou hast squandered it ;
+_They will ask thee_ what thou hast earned, and where thou hast squandered it ;
-They will say to thee, 'Come quickly, thou art summoned to court ;
+_They will say to thee_, ‘Come quickly, thou art summoned to court ;

-* The warrant of God's court hath come for thee.'
-Thou shalt implore them, and say, [^xx6] 1 have to collect some outstandings in the village,

-* And I shall adjust my accounts to-night ;
+‘ The warrant of God's court hath come for thee.'
+Thou shalt implore them, _and say_, ‘_I have to collect_ some outstandings in the village, ‘ And I shall adjust my accounts to-night ;

-* I will also pay you something for your expenses ;[^xx3]
+‘ I will also pay you something for your expenses ;[^263] ‘ At dawn we shall pray at an inn _on the road_.’ [^264] Blest, blest is he and fortunate is his lot,

-* At dawn we shall pray at an inn on the road \ [^xx4] Blest, blest is he and fortunate is his lot, Who feeleth God's love by association with the saints.
-That man shall ever be happy in this world and the next ; He hath won the priceless prize of human birth.
-He who while awake to the world is asleep to God [^xx5] hath lost that birth ;
+Who feeleth God's love by association with the saints.
+That man shall ever be happy in this world and the next ;
+He hath won the priceless _prize_ of human birth.
+He who while awake _to the world_ is asleep _to God_ [^265] hath lost that birth ;

-• The property and wealth he hath accumulated shall become another's.
+The property and wealth he hath accumulated shall become another's.
-Saith Kabir, that man hath gone astray,
+Saith Kabir, that man hath gone astray, <span id="p227"><sup><small>[ p.

-[^xx1] A vessel made of clay not hardened by fire.

-[^xx2] That is, life is at an end.

-[^xx3] As a bribe to the messengers of Death to allow the soul time to answer the warrant.

-* That is, give me time to-day, and we shall be well on our journey early to-morrow morning,

-& Also translated — He who after being awakened falleth asleep.

-<span id="p227"><sup><small>[ p.
 227 ]</small></sup></span>

-Who forgetting the Bridegroom hath mixed himself up with things of clay.
+Who forgetting the Bridegroom hath mixed himself up with _things of_ clay.

 When avarice only departs with life and there is no thought of God, human birth is in vain.

 <p style="text-align:center;">IV</p>

-The eyes grow weary of seeing, the ears grow weary of hearing, this fair body groweth weary.
+The eyes grow weary of seeing, the ears grow weary of hearing, _this_ fair body groweth weary.
-When old age urgeth thee, all thy senses grow weary ; the desire for wealth alone wearieth not.
+When old age urgeth thee, all thy senses grow weary ; _the desire for_ wealth alone wearieth not.
 O foolish man, thou hast not obtained divine knowledge and meditation ;
-Thou hast lost thy human birth in vain.
+Thou hast lost thy _human_ birth in vain.
 O mortal, serve God as long as there is breath in thy body ;
 Even though thy body perish, let not thy love for Him perish ; dwell thou at His feet.
 He in whose heart God hath implanted His Word hath ceased to thirst.
 Let the comprehension of God's will be thy game of chaupar, and the conquest of thy heart the throwing of the dice.
 They who know and worship God shall not perish.
 Saith Kabir , they who know how to throw such dice shall never lose their game.

 Kabir has triumphed over his evil passions, his senses, and death itself.

 <p style="text-align:center;">V</p>

-There are five kings of one fortress ; the whole five ask for revenue [^xx1] —

-[^xx1] have not tilled land belonging to any of them ; it would be hard on me to pay a tax for nothing.
+There are five kings of one fortress ; the whole five ask for revenue [^266] — I have not tilled land belonging to any of them ; it would be hard on me to pay _a tax_ for nothing.

-O God's people, the village accountant [^xx2] continually worried me,
+O God's people, the village accountant [^267] continually worried me, <span id="p228"><sup><small>[ p.
+228 ]</small></sup></span>

-[^xx1] Hala from hal, a plough — so much revenue levied on every plough.
-The five evil passions claim their shares.

-[^xx2] Here meant for death.
-Q[^xx2]

-[^xx228] BHAG ATS OF THE GRANTH SAHIB
 But I raised my arms aloft, complained to my guru, and he saved me.
-Nine surveyors [^xx1] and ten judges [^xx2] go on tour, and will not allow the agriculturists & to live ;
+Nine surveyors [^268] and ten judges [^269] go on _tour_, and will not allow the agriculturists [^270] to live ;
 They measure not with a full tape, and they take many bribes.
 The one Being who is contained in the seventy-two chambers of the body hath written off my account ;
-I have searched Dharmraj's office, and find I owe him not an atom.
+I have searched Dharmraj's office, _and find_ I owe him not an atom.
 Let no one revile the saints ; the saints and God are one.
-Saith Kabir, I have obtained that Guru whose name is Bibeko.[^xx4] Death triumphs over all except God's sincere worshippers.
+Saith Kabir, I have obtained that Guru whose name is Bibeko.[^271] Death triumphs over all except God's sincere worshippers.

-Bilawal I
+<p style="text-align:center;">BILAWAL</p>

+<p style="text-align:center;">I</p>

-This world is like a show ; none may remain here ; Proceed the straight way, otherwise thou shalt be severely buffeted.
+This world is like a show ; none may remain here ;
+Proceed the straight way, otherwise thou shalt be severely buffeted.
 Children, the old, and the young, O my brethren, shall all be taken away by Death.
-God hath made poor man like a mouse ; Death like a cat eateth him up ;
+_God_ hath made poor man like a mouse ; Death like a cat eateth him up ;
 He payeth no regard to rich or poor ;
 He destroy eth kings equally with their subjects — so mighty is Death !
-They who please God become His worshippers, and theirs is a special case ;
+They who please God _become_ His worshippers, and theirs is a special case ;
-They neither come nor go ; [^xx5] they never die ; God is with them.
+They neither come nor go ; [^272] they never die ; God is with them.
-Know in your hearts that by forsaking son, wife, wealth, and property which are perishable,
+Know in your hearts that by forsaking son, wife, wealth, and property _which are perishable_, <span id="p229"><sup><small>[ p.
+229 ]</small></sup></span>

-[^xx1] The nine gates of the body.

-[^xx2] The organs of action and perception.

-[^xx3] Virtues or good qualities.

-[^xx4] Bibeko, God who makes one (ek) out of two {bib), who joins the soul of man with Himself.

-[^xx5] They do not suffer transmigration.

-22g
 Saith Kabir, you shall meet the Lord ; hear this, O ye saints.

 Kabir is frenzied with devotion.

 <p style="text-align:center;">II</p>

 I am not skilled in book knowledge, nor do I understand controversy ;
 I have grown mad reciting and hearing God's praises.
 O father, I am mad ; the whole world is sane ; I am mad ;

-[^xx1] am ruined ; let not others be ruined likewise ;
+I am ruined ; let not others be ruined _likewise_ ;
 I have not grown mad of mine own will ; God hath made me mad — The true guru hath dispelled my doubts —
 I am ruined, and have lost my intellect ;
 Let nobody be led astray in doubts like mine.
 He who knoweth not himself is mad ;
 When one knoweth himself he knoweth the one God.
-He who is not intoxicated with divine love in this human birth shall never be so.
+He who is not intoxicated _with divine love_ in this human birth shall never be so.
-Saith Kabir, I am dyed with the dye of God.[^xx1] Kabir's self-abasement.
+Saith Kabir, I am dyed with the dye of God.[^273]

+Kabir's self-abasement.

 <p style="text-align:center;">Ill</p>

 Though man leave his home for the forest region and gather tubers to live on, His sinful and evil mind even then abandoneth not misdeeds.
 How shall I be saved ? how cross over the great terrible ocean ?
-Preserve me, preserve me, O God ; I Thy slave have come to Thine asylum.
+Preserve me, preserve me, O God ; I Thy slave _have come_ to Thine asylum.
 The desire to gratify my evil passions forsaketh me not ;
 Though I make many efforts to guard myself against them, I am entangled in them again and again.
-My life hath passed — youth and old age — no good have I done ;
+My life hath passed — youth and old age — no good have I done ; <span id="p230"><sup><small>[ p.
+230 ]</small></sup></span>

-[^xx1] I am imbued with God's love.

-[^xx2] [^xx3] o BHAGATS OF THE GRANTH SAHIB
 This priceless human life attached itself to a kauri and became like it.
 Saith Kabir, O my God, Thou art contained in everything ;
-There is none so merciful as Thou, none so sinful as I. The superiority of God's saint,
+There is none so merciful as Thou, none so sinful as I.

+The superiority of God's saint,

 <p style="text-align:center;">V</p>

 There is no king equal to God ;
-All the kings of this world are only for four days, they make false display.[^xx1] Why should the slave of Him who overshadoweth the three worlds waver ?[^xx2] Who can lay hands on him when one cannot even speak with due respect before him ?
+All the kings of this world are only for four days, they make false display.[^274] Why should the slave of Him who overshadoweth the three worlds waver ?[^275] Who can lay hands on him when one cannot even speak with due respect before him ?

-O thoughtless and foolish mind of mine, think upon God, and the unbeaten music of ecstasy shall play for thee.
+O thoughtless and foolish mind of mine, think _upon God_, and the unbeaten music of ecstasy shall play for thee.
-Saith Kabir, all my doubts and uncertainties are at an end ; God hath favoured me as He did Dhru and Prahlad.
+Saith Kabir, all my doubts and uncertainties are at an end ; _God_ hath favoured me as He did Dhru and Prahlad.
 Kabir depreciates himself.

 <p style="text-align:center;">VI</p>

 Preserve me, O God, though I have offended Thee.

-[^xx1] have not practised humility, the duties of my religion, repetition of Thy name, or worship ; I am proud, I wear my turban on the side of my head.
+I have not practised humility, the duties of my religion, repetition of Thy name, or worship ; I am proud, I _wear_ my turban on the side of my head.

-- Believing this body immortal I have pampered the frail and perishable vessel ;
+Believing this body immortal I have pampered the frail and perishable vessel ;
 I have forgotten Him who made and favoured me, and I have attached myself to strangers.
-I am Thy house-breaker and not Thy saint ; I fall at Thy feet for protection — Saith Kabir, hear this supplication ; send me not intelligence of death.[^xx3]
+I am Thy house-breaker and not Thy saint ; I fall at Thy feet for protection — Saith Kabir, hear this supplication ; send me not intelligence of death.[^276]

-[^xx1] Also translated— They make a false claim to greatness.

-[^xx2] That is, allow his mind to wander from God.

-[^xx3] Holy men are not led off in triumph by Death ; they become insensibly blended with God.

 <span id="p231"><sup><small>[ p.
 231 ]</small></sup></span>